margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ----------

+## America ##
+America is a story of belief.
+America is a story of overcoming.
+America is a story of team spirit.
+America is a story of family.
+America is a story of repentance and reformation.
+America is a story of change.
+America is a story of freedom.

+## Coming around the Bend ##
+Coming around the bend, returning home to where you belong.

+## Books ##
+I am grateful for books.
+I love books.
+I love hearing the voices of people in books.
+Books support democracy.
+Books create value.
+Books support learning something new each day.
+Books empower people to express through words.
+Books help people share feelings on the other side of the world.
+Books help people understand what they cannot understand.

+## In God We Trust ##
+In God we trust, each day, in all of our business activites.
+It's amazing that people in the business world have faith and know God.
+It's on the dollar bill.

 ## Martin Luther King, Jr. Event ##
 In Washington, DC, I attended the event at the Chapel with Martin Luther King, Jr. III.
 He encouraged people to walk outside their bubbles and meet new people to learn from their perspectives.
 Since then, I met someone who encouraged me to learn about Malcolm X, the Arabs, and the Spanish ancestry.
 I met someone in Norfolk, and I met some other people.
 I have learned about their individuality, and unique perspectives and strengths.
 I also restarted a friendship with someone from high school.
 In school, it can feel like people limit people from reaching out of their bubbles to meet new people, but in the real world, it's helpful that people encourage people to learn from other walks of life.